Michael J. Lenardo: Career

 Following graduation, Lenardo pursued an internship in internal medicine at the University of Iowa Hospitals and Clinics.
-Subsequently, he was accepted into a fellowship program for oncology research at the University of Iowa’s Division of Hematology-Oncology.
-He carried out molecular biology research in the laboratory of Dr. John Donelson, whose postdoctoral work involved contributions to British biochemist and Nobel Laureate Frederick Sanger’s second Nobel Prize for DNA sequencing.
-In Donelson’s laboratory, Lenardo was introduced to advanced molecular techniques, including DNA manipulation and sequencing, which encouraged him to pursue molecular research rather than clinical work.
+Subsequently, he was accepted into a fellowship program for oncology research at the University of Iowa's Division of Hematology-Oncology.
+He carried out molecular biology research in the laboratory of Dr. John Donelson, whose postdoctoral work involved contributions to British biochemist and Nobel Laureate Frederick Sanger's second Nobel Prize for DNA sequencing.
+In Donelson's laboratory, Lenardo was introduced to advanced molecular techniques, including DNA manipulation and sequencing, which encouraged him to pursue molecular research rather than clinical work.

 After the fellowship, Lenardo began postdoctoral training at the newly opened Whitehead Institute for Biomedical Research at the Massachusetts Institute of Technology.
 He conducted research in molecular biology of mammalian systems and gene regulation under the mentorship of Nobel laureates David Baltimore and Philip Sharp.
-His post-doctoral training was productive and involved developing the functional assay for the newly described NF-kB binding complex, providing first evidence of the role of NF-kB in innate immunity, and co-discovering the Oct4 nuclear factor with Louis M. Staudt, among other contributions.
+His postdoctoral training was productive and involved developing the functional assay for the newly described NF-kB binding complex, providing first evidence of the role of NF-kB in innate immunity, and co-discovering the Oct4 nuclear factor with Louis M. Staudt, among other contributions.
 Following the completion of his postdoctoral fellowship, he became an independent principal investigator at NIAID, National Institutes of Health.